 Even if you stay on top of all this, there’s still the company’s conference call to consider.
 If you’re trading the stock, try to listen to the call.
 Sometimes news or comments on the call can also have a quick impact on the stock price.

-For example, in its Q1 earnings call in April 2018, Caterpillar’s (CAT) chief financial officer appeared to spook some Wall Street analysts by saying he believed that adjusted profit per share in that quarter would represent the “highwater mark” for the year.
+As an example, in its Q1 2018 earnings call, Caterpillar’s (CAT) chief financial officer appeared to spook some Wall Street analysts by saying he believed that adjusted profit per share in that quarter would represent the “highwater mark” for the year.
 The stock fell quickly as many analysts and investors read the remark as bearish.
 If you’d already made your CAT trades and gone away before the conference call that quarter, you might have been taken by surprise to see the stock dropping dramatically.
-That’s why it sometimes pays to stay in the water until you’ve completed every lap on a company’s earnings day.
+That’s why it pays to stick around for all the information being shared on a company’s earnings day.

 Learn more about the risks of trading earnings announcements by watching this short video.